Thank you for submitting your photos for Lens op de Mens 2023

 This open-air exhibition is permanently accessible

-Finnish running track and garden behind Mater Dei Institute
+Finnish running track area and garden behind former Ursulinen convent – POI 30

-Vloeterstraat, access via parking behind the Holy Heart Chapel
+Vloeterstraat, access via parking behind the Sacred Heart Chapel

 GPS 51.209813° NL 5.428673° EL